 Is another way of referring to a capital repayment mortgage.
 It refers to the process of paying off a mortgage through regular payments.
 A portion of each payment is for interest while the remaining amount is applied towards the principal balance.

 Most lenders will want investment borrowers to have experience in letting commercial property but there are some that will take a view on first time commercial landlords if they have other letting experience.
 In some cases – such as purchasing a Care Home.
 The lender will want to under what specific care home experience the borrow has.

 Owner occupiers will normally need to provide evidence that they have been trading for a minimum period along with accounts that demonstrate their ability to service the proposed mortgage.

+All products are for unregulated bridging only.
+Should you require a regulated bridge, please contact us.
 As a mortgage is secured against your property, it could be repossessed if you do not keep up the mortgage repayments.

 Commercial Mortgages and some forms of bridging and buy to let finance are not regulated by the Financial conduct Authority.